 About 10% of employees take them up on the offer.

-My friend, Sean Stickle, went to work for custom ink a few months ago.
+My friend, Sean Stickle [the broken link was removed], went to work for custom ink a few months ago.
 I don’t think they offer to pay new employees to leave but they are devoted to customer service and to not just saying customer service is important but focusing attention on delivering it.
 They publish “Uncensored Customer Reviews” on their home page.
 There are some companies that really do value customer service even while most companies do everything they can to provide horrible service.